 - To gather information to ascertain the facts and circumstances of the child’s situation.

 - To seek cooperative solutions (with DFCS case managers, parents, relatives, other agencies, etc.) which will serve the child’s best interests.

 - To seek a permanent plan for the child, in a permanent placement.

 - To maintain strict confidentiality of all information related to a child or their families.

-- To attend court hearings and Citizen Review Panels to represent the child’s best interests.
+- To attend court hearings to represent the child’s best interests.

 - To communicate regularly with program staff about the case and steps taken to ensure the best interest of the child is advocated.

 - To maintain genuine care and concern for the best interest of the child.

 - Must be at least 21 years old (by swearing-in date)